 Executive summary

-The Provisional Police Settlement for 2026/27 has provided the PCC with worst funding settlement in the country considering funding provided from the Government and the amount that can be raised from the local precept.
+The Provisional Police Settlement for 2026/27 has provided the PCC with the worst funding settlement in the country.
+This takes into account both funding from the Government and the amount which can be raised from the local precept.

-As the funding has failed to keep pace with the level of inflation, and other funding has been removed and reallocated to elsewhere within the country, then it is unfortunately not possible to maintain current levels of service, and difficult choices will be required to balance the budget.
+Funding has failed to keep pace with inflation and other funding has been removed and re-allocated elsewhere in the country.
+As a result, it is unfortunately not possible to maintain current levels of service.
+Difficult choices will be needed to balance the budget.

 These difficult choices come despite the proposal to increase the precept by £15.
 Any increase below this level would lead to further reductions in service.

-The Government have provided PCCs with the flexibility to increase the police element of the council tax by £15 and have assumed these increases in the communication on overall levels of police funding.
+The Government has provided PCCs with the flexibility to increase the police element of the council tax by £15.
+It has assumed these increases in the communication on overall levels of police funding.

-The above response was broadly replicated across all 4 council areas with support above 50% in each area indicating a willingness to pay up to an additional £18 per year (or more).
+The above response was broadly replicated across all four council areas.
+Support was above 50% in each area.
+This indicates a willingness to pay up to an additional £18 per year (or more).

 Decision 2025/26 – 027: Police Precept Proposal 2026-2027 (application, 150kB)